joligej/jmaths/README.md

 make build
 make install
 ```
-You will guided through the configuration process.
-To rebuild the library from scratch, type `make fresh`, and use `make clean` to restore the folder to its original state.
+You will be guided through the configuration process.
+To rebuild the library from scratch, type `make fresh`, or use `make clean` to restore the folder to its original state.